 Seattle in November comes alive with my list of 10 favorite retreats into nature

 The following articles provide very thorough lists of things to do in Seattle around this time of year.
 Take a look, because even though people in the Midwest and Northeastern US laugh when we speak about winter (meaning, it’s all the same except summer), there are definite nuances based on the month.
 These are designed to help both locals and visitors plan things to do in Seattle in November.

 Technically, Seattle in November is considered to be fall, but by this time most of the leaves have parted their trees and it feels closer to winter to me.
 November is also the rainiest month and it can feel very dark and gloomy.
 Be prepared with proper waterproof hiking shoes or boots and a warm coat, preferably waterproof.
 Terrain will likely be muddy in places — you know, rainforest and all.
-If you’re visiting, also remember we don’t use umbrellas — especially not in parks and gardens and hiking trails!
+If you’re visiting, remember we don’t use umbrellas — especially not in parks, gardens and hiking trails!